rohithgitz/Django-App-Deployment/README.md

 Save it and click on build now to run the job.

-# Congratulations!
-Your web app is up and running.We hope you find it useful!
+# Thank you for taking the time to explore our project.
+I hope you find it useful and informative.